Cool as Ice: Plot

 Gordon, under pressure from his wife Grace, reveals to Kathy the secret of his past—he was once a police officer.
-They were on the run from two corrupt cops and were able to escape using fabricated documents, explaining why he kept his life a secret from Kathy all these years.
-Kathy criticizes her father, saying it was not fair that he lied to her in order to protect her, yet refuses to permit her to see a total stranger.
+They were on the run from the corrupt Clarke and Morrisey and were able to escape using fabricated documents, explaining why he kept his life a secret from Kathy all these years.
+Kathy criticizes Gordon, saying it was not fair that he lied to her in order to protect her, yet refuses to permit her to see a total stranger.

 The next day, Johnny agrees to give Tommy, Kathy's younger brother, a ride on his bike.
 They cruise through the streets, and finally back to the Winslow home, where Tommy is later kidnapped.
 At the repair shop, the crew prepares to leave town since the bike has been repaired, but they tell Johnny to say goodbye to Kathy.
 When Johnny arrives at the Winslow house, he finds an envelope meant for the family.
-It turns out to be a message from the crooked cops with Tommy recording it.
+It turns out to be a message from Clarke and Morrisey with Tommy recording it.
 Fearing the worst, Gordon accuses Johnny of criminal involvement, much to Kathy's dismay.

-When Kathy asks Johnny to play the tape left behind by the kidnappers, he hears a loud clanging noise from a construction vehicle, revealing the message was recorded at the construction site.
-The gang ambushes the kidnappers and rescues Tommy.
-When the police arrive, the gang return Tommy to the Winslows, and Gordon apologizes to Johnny.
-The rapper tells Kathy he has to move on, but she decides to follow him.
+When Kathy asks Johnny to play the tape left behind by Clarke and Morrisey, he hears a loud clanging noise from a construction vehicle, revealing the message was recorded at the construction site.
+The gang ambushes Clarke and Morrisey and rescues Tommy.
+When the police arrive, the gang return Tommy to the Winslows and Gordon apologizes to Johnny.
+Johnny tells Kathy he has to move on, but she decides to follow him.
 Nick arrives in his car, telling Kathy to get used to being a biker chick because she will never see him again.
 Kathy holds on as Johnny uses the car as a ramp and the two new lovers ride off into the big city.
 The film ends with Johnny reaching his destination, rapping "Get Wit It" and dancing with his crew to an audience at a nightclub.
 Kathy joins him on stage after the show is over, dancing alone in the spotlight.